 Who do you ask?
 How much is this property really worth?

-Written on the 9th of December 2011 by Nathan Cross, Director of Wealthfarm Property Services
+Written on the 9 December 2011 by Nathan Cross, Director of Wealthfarm Property Services

 “How much is this property really worth?” is the first question you need to ask yourself if you’re looking to buy your next home or an investment property.
 If you’re considering selling a property, you need to ask yourself this same question.